Not enough fireworks for Eagles - Republic-Times | News

 Not enough fireworks for Eagles

-Despite some second half fireworks – both on the field and in the sky – the Columbia High School football squad fell short in its season opener at home, falling 22-14 to Mater Dei.
+Despite some second half fireworks – both on the field and in the sky – the Columbia High School football squad came up just short in its season opener at home, falling 22-14 to Mater Dei.

 The Eagles weren’t able to sustain offensive drives in the first half, and the visiting Knights held a 14-0 lead at halftime.
 Mater Dei quarterback Trenton Zeeb threw a 37-yard touchdown pass and ran it in from 18 yards for those two scores.